CBEP-SoCB/.github/profile/README.md

 models to present.

-A more complete archive of the analyses, documenting all data transformations and analyses, is also available for review, but as the location of that archive is in flux, we suggest you contact CBEP directly.
+A more complete archive of the analyses, documenting all data transformations and analyses, is also available for review [here](http://github.com/CBEP-SoCB-Details).

 ## Repository Contents
 <a name="Contents"></a>